joshwadd/Advanced_Lane_Detection/README.md

 ## Project Overview

-This project builds and algorithmic pipeline of computer vision techniques to detect r
+This project builds and algorithmic pipeline of computer vision techniques to detect road lanes from the front facing camera on an autonomous car, and the identify

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MDczNTQ2MzddfQ==
+eyJoaXN0b3J5IjpbLTIwMDI5MjU0MjldfQ==
 -->